Germany captures first men's gold medal at European Curling Championship since 2004 | TSN

 Team Muskatewitz was ranked 16th in the world coming into the tournament.
 Muskatewitz has competed in six World Men's Curling Championships, never reaching the podium.

-Team Mouat were the hottest team in men's curling coming into the Euros with four wins on Tour, including a pair of Grand Slam victories.
+Team Mouat were the hottest team in men's curling coming into the Euros with four wins on Tour this season, including a pair of Grand Slam victories.
 Mouat, third Grant Hardie, second Bobby Lammie and lead Hammy McMillan Jr. have won four career European Curling Championships, including the last three.

 Sebastian Stock led Germany to gold at the men's European Curling Championship in 2004, the last time the country accomplished the feat before Saturday's surprising result.